Azure

 1. Log in and authenticate in Azure, per the Preparation steps above.

-• The Wizard will auto-populate a code snippet including autodetected Sysdig Secure endpoint and Sysdig Secure API token information.
+The wizard will auto-populate a code snippet, along with autodetected Sysdig Secure endpoint and Sysdig Secure API token information.

-6. Return to the Wizard interface and click Complete.
+9. Return to the wizard and click Complete.

 Validate